Children's Healthcare of Atlanta at Scottish Rite: Current location

 The 1990s brought more additions to Scottish Rite, including the Callaway Acute Care Center in 1991 and the Scottish Rite Medical Center Asthma Education Center in 1994.
 In 1998, the Scottish Rite Hospital merged with the Emory-affiliated Egleston Children's Hospital creating the large pediatric hospital system, Children's Healthcare of Atlanta, becoming the region's largest pediatric provider.

 Scottish Rite underwent an additional expansion and renovation in 2004.

 Awards

 In October 2023, Scottish Rite achieved Magnet recognition again for its continued dedication to nursing excellence.
-Conferred by the American Nurses Credentialing Center (ANCC), the world’s largest and most prestigious nurse credentialing organization, Magnet Recognition Program designation designation is the highest international distinction a healthcare organization can receive for nursing care.
+Conferred by the American Nurses Credentialing Center (ANCC), the world’s largest and most prestigious nurse credentialing organization, Magnet Recognition Program designation is the highest international distinction a healthcare organization can receive for nursing care.
 Following Scottish Rite’s first designation in 2019, Children’s understood the importance of pursuing Magnet recognition again.
 To achieve its second Magnet designation, Scottish Rite had to continue demonstrating an exceptional practice environment for nurses and meeting high standards for patient experience.
 This lengthy process included an electronic application, written patient care documentation, a three-day Magnet site visit in August 2023 and an official review by the Commission on Magnet Recognition.